Beauly Shinty Club: History

 Also in the season of 2012 Beaulys reserves were led to win both League Division 3 and the Strathdearn Cup by manager Ian Petrie who also received Division 3 manager of the year from the Camanachd Association.
 They were unbeaten in Division 3 until they met Boleskine Camanachd who narrowly beat them with a 3–2 victory at Farr.
 The reserves goal tally in Division 3 was 102 for and 21 against this was helped by ex-first team goalkeeper Martin Davidson who had opted to play outfield in season 2012 scoring some 36 goals in his first season in the forward line, and the experienced veteran Roger Cormack controlling everything around him and everything that was thrown at him during the successful league season.
 The Strathdearn Cup 2012 was won against a strong Fort William Reserve side from North Division 2 winning 3–1 with goals from Sean Stewart (2) and Conor Ross this was a massive step for the club to achieve a cup win but also against a side in the league they have now been promoted too.

 The first team finished second in North Division One in 2013 which will see them compete in the 2014 National Division One.

 The club has a strong backroom staff with club president David Calder in charge.
 In 2015, the club renamed its pavilion as the Paterson Pavilion in tribute to two brothers, Alastair and Donald Paterson, who were part of the Camanachd Cup winning team in 1913 but were killed at the Battle of Festubert in 1915.

 In 2017 former Lovat manager Alan MacRae took over the reins at the Braeview side.

+2018 and 2019 were good seasons at youth level for Beauly with the U14s winning the league in each of the years and the MacMaster Cup in 2018.
+This led to Managers Gregor MacCormick and Niall MacLennan to be promoted to 1st Team Coaches at the start of 2021.
+Under their stewardship, Beauly went on to win the Balliemore Cup and finish 2nd in the MOWI National, achieving promotion to the Premiership for the first time in the club's history.
+In addition, the 2nd team won MOWI North Division 2 and were subsequently promoted to North Division 1.
+The U17s retained the MacTavish Juvenile Cup to round off a period of relative success for the Aird based side.

+Women's Team

+In 2023, the club begun Girls Only Sessions with the overall objective of starting a Women's Team by 2028.